Chippendale Consulting, LLC

 EXPERIENCE

-Dr. Chippendale received his B.S. degree from the University of Manchester, England, his M.S degree from the University of Waterloo, Ontario, Canada, and his Ph.D. degree from the University of Wisconsin, Madison.
-He was a postdoctoral fellow in biochemistry at the University of Leeds, England.
+Dr. Chippendale received his B.S. degree from the University of Manchester, England, his M.S degree from the University of Waterloo, Ontario, Canada and his Ph.D. degree from the University of Wisconsin, Madison.
+He was a Postdoctoral Fellow in Biochemistry at the University of Leeds, England, before joining the University of Missouri in 1968.
+He is Professor Emeritus of Entomology at the University of Missouri, a member of the Scientific Research Honor Society, Sigma Xi, and the Entomological Society of America (ESA).
+He was named a Fellow of the ESA in 1994.

 - Conducted research and teaching in entomology and filled multiple administrative roles for the College of Agriculture, Food and Natural Resources at the University of Missouri from 1968 to 2006.

 - Authored or co-authored 117 refereed journal articles in insect physiology and biochemistry, wrote nine book chapters or reviews, 11 proceedings of national and international symposia, and 12 miscellaneous publications, from 1964 to 2002.
-A complete listing of the refereed journal articles published is provided under the Communications tab.
+(G. M. Chippendale Publication List - PDF file)

 - Received research support from National Science Foundation, Missouri Agricultural Experiment Station, Midwest Plant Biotechnology Consortium, Missouri Center for Plant Science and Biotechnology, and Industry